jkotan/scingestor/README.md

 The `scingestor` python package provides a support for scripts which ingest RawDatasets and OrigDatablocks into the SciCat server.

 ## scicat_dataset_ingestor

-BeamtimeWatcher service SciCat Dataset ingestor.
+SciCat Dataset ingestor server.
 It can be executed by

 ```
     scicat_dataset_ingestor -c ~/.scingestor.yaml